 Web Application Firewall (WAF)

 Protect your web servers and databases from malicious online attacks by investing in a web application firewall (WAF).
 A network firewall’s open port allows internet traffic to access your websites, but it can also open up servers to potential application attacks, such as database commands to delete or extract data sent through a web application to the backend database, and other malicious attacks.
 Sounds bad, right?
+No worries.
 WAF is here to save the day.

 We offer two-factor authentication for VPN (Virtual Private Network) access as an optimal security measure.
 Considered a best practice for security in general, it’s especially targeted to protect against online fraud and unauthorized access for clients that connect to their networks from a remote location.